aleascript/resonance/PUBLICATION_MIGRATION_PROMPT.md

 2. Compare the publication implementation in Regard with the template.
 Regard has already exposed generic fixes that may not yet have been upstreamed.
 3. In particular, verify whether the template builder already contains the generic fixes used by Regard for:
    - creating a Markdown H1 from frontmatter when a page has no explicit H1;
-   - rewriting root-relative Markdown/HTML image paths such as `/img/...` for portable PDF/EPUB/WebPub output.
+   - rewriting root-relative Markdown/HTML image paths such as `/img/...` for portable PDF output.
 4. If a generic fix still exists only in Regard, prefer upstreaming it to `resonance-site-template` first, then consume the updated template here.

 This is especially important for Resonance because the current `docs/en/index.md` contains a root-relative image such as `/img/site/resonance_proposals_medium.svg`.